top of page

 Using Toltrazuril in the Treatment and Prevention of Coccidiosis in Dogs and Puppies

-I have placed the FAQs at the start of this article for those looking for specific information.
+I have placed a few FAQs to get you started at the beginning of this article for those looking for specific information.
+There are more FAQs at the bottom of this article, as well.

 Please consider reading this article in its entirety, as it is essential to understand all aspects of this illness if you are seeking to treat or prevent it.

 This post was originally published on July 7th, 2020.
-We have since updated the content and are in the process of obtaining a copyright on this article.
+We have since updated the content and are in the process of obtaining a copyright on this article, as it has been stolen and compromised by other websites on multiple occasions.
 We have also updated the published date.
 If you would like a copy of the original article, please let us know.
 Thanks!

 How do I calculate the proper dose of Toltrazuril for puppies?